 Given its small size, Erikson Institute does not operate a counseling center or a health center on its campus.
 The Chicago area, however, has an abundance of mental health, medical and spiritual resources for persons trying to recover from alcoholism and drug addiction.
-Persons interested in learning about treatment and recovery options should contact their health insurance company to find out what, if any, benefits are available through their respective plans.
+Persons

 Erikson does provide reference and access to counseling through an Employee Assistance Program (EAP) with the company Employee Resource Systems.
 The EAP is a free and confidential assistance program that provides supportive counseling, information and resources for employees, students, and their families.
 As the EAP is operated by licensed clinicians, they have the responsibility to notify Erikson authorities of any danger.
-To access help through the EAP please call 800.292.2780 or log on to www.ers-eap.com.
+To access help through the EAP please call 800.292.2780 or log on to https://mylifeexpert.com/login (code = erikson).